David

 Constanza had laughed at his jokes, thrown playful jabs, even stole half his fries with a smug smile.

 But there was something under it.
-A hesitation she never had before.

 Like she was weighing something he couldn’t see.